 If you’re considering buying a property in Pennsylvania or are looking into refinancing a current home loan, our Pennsylvania mortgage rates guide lays out important information you’ll need to get started on the process of getting a mortgage.

 Inheritances given to state residents is taxed depending on the relation of the deceased to the person receiving the inheritance.
 There is no tax on transfers to a surviving spouse or to a parent from a child aged 21 or younger.
 The tax is 4.5% for direct descendants (children, grandchildren, etc.), 12% for siblings and 15% for other heirs.

 Pennsylvania does not levy an excise tax on gasoline or diesel purchases.

 Pennsylvania Small Games of Chance Tax

-Games sold in taverns (like computerized black jack) are subject to a tax rate of 65% of net revenue earned by the game.
+Games sold in taverns (like computerized blackjack) are subject to a state tax of 60% of net revenue earned by the game.
 The host municipality will also charge a tax of 5% of net revenue.

 - Pennsylvania is named after William Penn, to whom the state land was given as payment for a debt owed him by King Charles II of England.

 - The name Philadelphia comes from the Greek words “philos,” which means love, and “adelphos,” which means brothers.